43 Father's Day Trivia Questions [With Answers]

 Answer: Calvin Coolidge.
 He recommended in 1924 that Father’s Day be observed across the country, but he never signed a binding proclamation.

-The trap is the gap between support and law.
+Support and law are not the same thing, and that gap is the whole question.
 Coolidge’s 1924 statement was the first White House nod toward Father’s Day.
 But it took 42 more years before LBJ issued the first binding proclamation in 1966.
-And another 6 years before Nixon made it permanent in 1972.
+And another 6 years after that before Nixon made it permanent in 1972.

 40. Which U.S. president issued the first official Father’s Day proclamation in 1966?
 (Hard)